US imposes economic sanctions on Iran over cyber attacks

 Albania cut all diplomatic ties with Iran on Wednesday and ordered Iranian diplomats and diplomatic staff to leave the country within 24 hours.

 Iran rejects the sanctions, saying they are ineffective and politically motivated.
-“Like previous illegal US sanctions against the Ministry of Intelligence, this new label can never deter the commitment of Iran’s security forces to this proud institution,” a spokesman for Iran’s foreign ministry said.
+“Like previous illegal US sanctions against the Ministry of Intelligence, this new label will not be a small obstacle to the commitment of the Iranian security forces to this proud institution,” said a spokesman for Iran’s Foreign Ministry.

 “Explorer.
 Devoted travel specialist.
 Web expert.
 Organizer.
 Social media geek.
 Coffee enthusiast.
 Extreme troublemaker.
 Food trailblazer.
 Total bacon buff.”